dome9/cloud-bots-gcp/README.md

     `AUTO: <bot-name> <params>` where *bot-name* is the name of the bot, and *params* is a list of arguments for the bot (if any).

-    For example, `AUTO: vm_instance_stop` will run the bot to stop an EC2 instance.
+    For example, `AUTO: vm_instance_stop` will run the bot to stop a VM instance.

 ## Configure the Continuous Compliance policy

-Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings the Azure function webhook.
+Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings the GCP function webhook.

 1. Navigate to the **Policies** page in the Compliance & Governance menu.